ryandungca/ECE2112-PA2/README.md

 # ECE2112: Programming Assignment 2
 **Ryan Joseph C. Dungca, 2ECE-D**

 This repository contains code for Programming Assignment 2 of the course ECE2112, covering three problems related to _Module 2 - Numpy_.
-This code demonstrates the ability to:
+The creation of this code demonstrates the ability to:
 - Create and reshape NumPy arrays using appropriate NumPy functions;
 - Perform vectorized numerical operations on an ndarray;
 - Compute array statistics and use Boolean conditions to select elements; and